IMF's Christine Lagarde warns of disruption from fintechs | DW | 08.06.2019

 The IMF is urging world leaders to take more action to address the increased use of fintech, which, by controlling payment and settlement systems, could make the international financial networks vulnerable.

-"This presents a unique systematic challenge to financial stability and efficiency, and one I hope we can touch on during the G20, and address in a cooperative and consistent fashion," Lagarde asserted.
+"This presents a unique systematic challenge to financial stability and efficiency, and one I hope we can touch on during the G20, and address in a cooperative and consistent fashion," Lagarde said.

 The IMF chief also said that the presence of tech giants in China poses a big challenge in this regard.

-"Over the last five years, technology growth in China has been extremely successful and allowed million of new entrants to benefit from access to financial products and the creation of high-quality jobs," she said.
-"But it has also led to two firm controlling more than 90% of the mobile payments market," Lagarde added.
+"Over the last five years, technology growth in China has been extremely successful and allowed millions of new entrants to benefit from access to financial products and the creation of high-quality jobs," she said.
+"But it has also led to two firms controlling more than 90% of the mobile payments market," Lagarde added.

 Read more: American investor Warren Buffett sets his eyes on India's fintech market